New Light Species and the CMB

-The most minimal theory involving new direct gauge couplings must contain both a new gauge boson $A'$ and a new fermion $\chi$.
-More complicated hidden sectors are possible, but we restrict ourselves to this simple model.
-The particle content and charge assignments of this example model are shown in table \ref{tab:APcharges}.
-To allow for the possibility of a mass term for $\chi$, we have included two new Weyl fermions, $\chi_L$ and $\chi_R^c$.
-For illustrative purposes, we will focus on the couplings of the right-handed SM leptons $\psi_R^c$ and the right-handed $\chi_R^c$.
-However, the remaining fermion couplings will follow the same behavior and can be easily calculated.
+The most minimal theory involving new direct gauge couplings must contain both a new gauge boson $A'$ and a new Dirac fermion $\chi$, with the resulting interaction terms

-Following EWSB, the mixing term in eq.\ (\ref{eq:mixing}) will lead to kinetic mixing of $A'$ with the photon and $Z$.
-The relevant Lagrangian terms are then

-{ }where $s_W$ and $c_W$ are sine and cosine of the weak mixing angle, and $g_A$ is the new $A'$ gauge coupling. $A$ refers to the photon field, and $F$ is the electromagnetic field strength.
-As we can see, the gauge bosons are currently not described by propagation eigenstates.
-However, the kinetic and mass terms can be simultaneously diagonalized via repeated rotations and rescalings of gauge fields, after which one can perform an $SO(2)$ rotation between $A$ and $A'$.
-Such rotations preserve the kinetic terms but alter the couplings between specific gauge bosons and specific fermions.
-Again, it is possible to choose a basis such that $A'$ does not couple to the SM.
-To first order in $\epsilon$ in this basis, we then find

-We see that the SM fermions retain their original SM gauge couplings and do not interact with $A'$, while $\chi$ now interacts with both the photon and $Z$.
-Specifically, the interactions of $\chi$ to the SM depend on both its coupling to $A'$ and the original mixing between $A'$ and $B$.
-A shift in the ratio $\frac{m_Z}{m_W}$ due to diagonalization only appears at $\mathcal{O}(\epsilon^2)$.
+We see that after the field redefinition $\chi$ interacts with both the photon and $Z$, with interaction strength that depends on the coupling $g_A$ of $\chi$ to $A'$, the original mixing $\epsilon$ between $A'$ and $B$, and the weak mixing angle $\theta_W$.